This project started as an HEA Change Programme which ran from May 2012 to March 2013.

-The POISE Project is part of wider student support across the University and part of BPP University's comprehensive system of pastoral care.
-Originally intended to develop individually completed personal audits based on Schommer’s Epistemological Questionnaire (SEQ) and related methods it was intended to then adapt and design a single instrument to guide the learner through a reflective self-evaluation of their epistemological perspectives and attitudes and approaches to studying.
+The POISE Project is part of wider student support across any University and should be integrated into a comprehensive system of pastoral care.
+Originally intended to develop individually completed personal audits based on Schommer’s Epistemological Questionnaire (SEQ) and related methods, it was intended to then adapt and design a single instrument to guide the learner through a reflective self-evaluation of their epistemological perspectives and attitudes and approaches to studying.

 In practice, the project evolved to be much simpler.
 Using the words and reflections of faculty and students gathered through a series of workshops in early 2013, a series of video vignettes have been developed as 'launch' points for students to ask themselves questions about their approaches to studying.